.cr avr To load this cross overlay .fa family To select the family

 Devices of any of the 4 families don't necessarily have all the instructions of its family available.
 This is due to the evolution of the particular family.
 A nice overview of the differences can be found on Wikipedia, scroll to "Instruction set inheritance" to see the list.

-So even though the assembler will accept all instructions of the selected family doesn't actually mean that your particular device can understand them all.
+So even though the assembler will accept all instructions of the selected family doesn't necessarily mean that your particular device can understand them all.

 At first I thought it was a good idea to divide the AVR processors into these 4 families, until I learned that Atmel messed up the naming of their processors.
 For instance a device named ATtiny, might be a real tiny, a classic core or even a ATmega core.
 Big sigh!
 So here's the translation: